markwilliams970/Rally-TestFolder-DeepMove/README.md

 reside in the same Rally Workspace.

-The script does not delete the Test Folder containers themselves from the Source Test Folder.
+The script does not delete the Test Folder containers themselves from the Source Project.
 The Test Cases will be moved into a new Test Folder hierarchy in the Target Project.
 The Source Test Folders will remain in the Source Project, but they will be empty of Test Cases.